 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

 Response Issuance of a General Air Contaminant Discharge Permit or General Air Contaminant Discharge Permit Attachment to sources subject to new federal standards would limit the administrative burden on DEQ’s permitting program and make it clear what sources are subject to those standards.
-However, as discussed above, DEQ implementation of non-EQC adopted federal standards delegates DEQ’s rulemaking authority to EPA, which is not allowed by state law.
+However, as discussed above, DEQ implementation of non-EQC adopted federal standards delegates DEQ’s rulemaking authority to EPA, which is not allowed by the Oregon Constitution.

 Clarify and Clean-up Rules